CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 ![base](./assets/base.png)

 ## Symbols (SYM)
-- If the _macro_ layer is activated, it will stay active until thy Symbol layer is deactivated.
+- If the _macro_ or _sym2_ layers are activated, they will stay active until the Symbol layer is deactivated.

 ![sym](./assets/sym.png)

 ## Sym^2 (ADJ)
+When the mod keys are tapped on this layer, they will stay on until the layer is released.
+This enables scrubbing through windows, browser tabs, forms, etc. using the tab and shift-tab keys on the left hand.

 ![sym2](./assets/adj.png)

 ## Navigation/Vimmish (NAV)